Miracleman: New material

-After the Warrior material ran out new stories by Moore appeared from Miracleman #6. that broadly retained many of the plans established in the Quality proposals and chronology; for example, the writer has recalled discussing the planned realistic depiction of Miracleman's daughter Winter with Skinn before the strip stalled.
+After the Warrior material ran out new stories by Moore appeared from Miracleman #6 that broadly retained many of the plans established in the Quality proposals and chronology; for example, the writer has recalled discussing the planned realistic depiction of Miracleman's daughter Winter with Skinn before the strip stalled.
 However, other aspects evolved as Moore grew as a writer.
-Art duties were undertaken by Chuck Austen, then working under his birthname name Chuck Beckum.
+Art duties were undertaken by Chuck Austen, then working under his birthname Chuck Beckum.
 The artist was picked by Moore and announced at the 1985 San Diego Comic Con, and character art he produced featured in #3's letters page.
-The Warrior reprints were completed partway through Miracleman #6, followed by Austen's debut on the strip.
 From issue 7 Eclipse increased the price of the title to 95¢, the 75¢ price having been unsustainable despite respectable sales.
 Austen completed all of the following issue, which was split into two chapters to preserve continuity of the format with previous work.
 Reception continued to be strong, with R.A.
-Jones praising the first six issues at length, noting that the revisionist story "will not spell the death of the superhero, but it will show that there are no limits to what can be done by the genre - save those imposed by our too-small minds.".
+Jones praising the first six issues at length - noting that the revisionist story "will not spell the death of the superhero, but it will show that there are no limits to what can be done by the genre - save those imposed by our too-small minds.".